infotiv-research/gokart-documentation/docs/projects.md

 ## Autonomous Platform Machine Learning Module

-Using available sensors :
+Using available sensors extend the functinality of openpilot for:

+- Driver Awareness and Monitoring Systems (DMS)
-* ADAS
+- ADAS
-* Traffic Sign Detection (Speed limit, ...)
+- Traffic Sign Detection (Speed limit, ...)
-* Pedestrain Detection
+- Pedestrain Detection

-* Driver Awareness Detection
+There are improvements that needs to be done to finalize this project:
+Running OpenPilot on Jetson board (rather than an external laptop) Receving camera image frames through ROS (rather than via USB camera)

 ## Autonomous Platform Infotainment Dashboard

-* Visualisation
+- Visualisation
-* Interactive interfaces
+- Interactive interfaces

 ## Autonomous Platform Telematic System

-* Remote Update (Microcontroller and other ECUs)
+- Remote Update (Microcontroller and other ECUs)
-* Transmission of Sensor Data (Camera, Lidar, ...)
+- Transmission of Sensor Data (Camera, Lidar, ...)
-* Real time remote control
+- Real time remote control